pleira/osk-cdi/README.md

 	cd rpr
 	mvn -Drun exec:java

+I am checking how CDI (Context Dependency and Injection) works.
+The simulation gets initialised via CDI using Apache Delta Spike.
+CDI events are used to integrate the different objects that simulte the Astris Rocket.
+It is planned to try interceptors for logging.

 The StartMain from the CDI implementation Weld is used as Main.
 It delivers an event which is used to start the actual application.
-The rpr has to be used for CDI to find the rocket model classes in the classpath.